FarrowSure B (Canada)This page contains information on FarrowSure B for veterinary use.

 4. Do not vaccinate within 21 days before slaughter.

-5. Contains gentamicin as preservative.
+5. Contains gentamicin and thimerosal as preservatives.

 6. As with many vaccines, anaphylaxis may occur after use.
 Initial antidote of epinephrine is recommended and should be followed with appropriate supportive therapy.